Salmon and White Bean Crostini

 These Salmon and White Bean Crostini are an easy, elegant apperitzer that come together in minutes with some simply cooked salmon and pantry-friendly ingredients.
 Creamy white beans and rich salmon are piled onto crunchy crostini, making them perfect for entertaining, light lunches, or holiday bites.

-These Salmon and White bean Crostini hit that magical sweet spot; they’re very easy to make, they look fancy enough for company, and they taste like something from your favorite little wine bar.
-Creamy white beans meet silky, moist salmon, and the whole thing gets piled onto crisp, golden crostini., It’s an appetizer that checks every box: no -cook, make-ahead friendly, and truly satisfying.
-Whether you’re planning a party, a light lunch, ort a quick bite with a glass of chilled rose, this is the kind of recipe that makes you look like a total pro with very little effort.
-If you’ve got leftover cooked salmon, you’re halfway there!
+These Salmon and White Bean Crostini hit that magical sweet spot; they’re very easy to make, they look fancy enough for company, and they taste like something from your favorite little wine bar.
+Creamy white beans meet silky, moist salmon, and the whole thing gets piled onto crisp, golden crostini.
+It’s an appetizer that checks every box: no-cook, make-ahead friendly, and truly satisfying.

-Tips for the Best Crostini
+Tips for the Best Salmon Crostini

 - Add-ons like capers or pickled red onions can elevate the flavors even more.